jpasqua/MultiMon/doc/MultiMonGUI.md

 The Forecast Screen uses [OpenWeatherMap.org](http://OpenWeatherMap.org) to get the forecast for the city that was configured using the Web UI.
 The screen displays 6 forecasts arranged in two columns.
 It starts with the forecast for the next 3 hours.
 After that it presents the 5-day day forecast.
 They are ordered from top top bottom, left to right.

-Each cell shows an icon representing the weather condition (e.g. Sunny or Rain), the day and hour of the forecast, and the low/high temperature.
+Each cell shows an icon representing the weather condition (e.g. Sunny or Rain), the low/high temperature, and the day / hour when the high will occur.
 Since the first forecast is just for a single 3 hour period, it only shows the average temperature (not high and low).

 ![](images/ss/ForecastScreen.png)